Met Opera Faces 'One More Catastrophic Crisis' As Employees Must Work With Domingo

 Four current Met employees spoke to NPR about the Domingo situation on the condition of anonymity because, they say, they fear retribution.

-They insist that they do not want to harm the Met as an institution, or impair the financially precarious art form of opera.
-But all four say — in comments that echo some of those from the women who spoke to the AP about Domingo's alleged behavior at LA Opera, Houston Grand Opera and what was then called Washington Opera, in D.C. — that it was "common knowledge" at the Met that Domingo would make sexual overtures to women there.
+They insist that they do not want to harm the Met as an institution or impair the financially precarious art form of opera.
+But all four say — in comments that echo some of those from the women who spoke to the AP about Domingo's alleged behavior at LA Opera, Houston Grand Opera and what was then called Washington Opera, in Washington, D.C. — that it was "common knowledge" at the Met that Domingo would make sexual overtures to women there.

-None said that they had directly experienced any misconduct themselves, but several say they feel that the power dynamic between Domingo and rank-and-file employees is so overt and distorted that it has created an untenable work environment, and that they felt compelled to speak up.
+None said that they had directly experienced any misconduct, but several say they feel that the power dynamic between Domingo and rank-and-file employees is so overt and distorted that it has created an untenable work environment, and that they felt compelled to speak up.

-"Everybody knows that Domingo is a womanizer, and that he could be persistent," one of the Met employees, who has worked at the opera for decades, told NPR.
-This person also said that women working at the Met have known to avoid one-on-one-situations with the singer — the same kind of strategy that a number of the women interviewed by the AP said had been deployed at other opera houses at which Domingo was appearing.
+"Everybody knows that Domingo is a womanizer and that he could be persistent," one of the Met employees, who has worked at the opera for decades, told NPR.
+This person also said that women working at the Met have known to avoid one-on-one situations with the singer — the same kind of strategy that a number of the women interviewed by the AP said had been deployed at other opera houses at which Domingo was appearing.

 Another Met employee, a member of the orchestra, said that at least one person has already called in sick for rehearsals and performances of Macbeth to avoid working with Domingo, and said that they personally felt "livid" for having to perform alongside him.
 "I feel queasy in the pit during rehearsals, seeing him onstage," the musician said.
 "Especially given that the Levine debacle is still so fresh, the Met had an even greater responsibility to show that it had evolved.
 Instead, here's just one more catastrophic crisis — and it seems that at the Met, sufficiently powerful, popular men are beyond reproach."